TheRARELab/.github/.github/pull_request_template.md

 ## Self-review checklist for changes in this PR
 <!-- Finally, make sure to do the following and check them off (Doc: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#task-lists) -->

-- [ ] I have summarized the changes in the title.
+- [ ] I have summarized the changes in the title, which is not the space-separated branch name.
 - [ ] I have included only the files and lines relevant to this change.
 - [ ] I have reviewed each change at the word level to ensure high-quality work.
 - [ ] If applicable, I have revised or added documentation (readme, code comments) so others can understand and reproduce the changes.